Calibishi/Professor_Messer_SYO-601/README.md

 - SCADA: Large scale IoT, basically.
 - RTOS (Real-Time OS).
   > Using a non-deterministic OS.
-  > Deterministic OS: in cars, military things, and industrial equipment.
+  > Deterministic OS: in cars, military things, and industrial equipment, in cars for ex: the brakes takeover when you press them..
   > Depends on what you need.
 - Embedded Systems.
 - High Availability (HA).